JonathanPiaget/SearchMark/README.md

 ## Features

 **Quick Save**
-Save bookmarks using global keyboard shortcuts without opening browser menus.
-Press `Cmd+Shift+S` (Mac) or `Ctrl+Shift+S` (Windows/Linux) to open the popup for custom folder selection, or `Cmd+Shift+B` (Mac) or `Ctrl+Shift+B` (Windows/Linux) to quickly save to your bookmark toolbar.
+Save bookmarks quickly by opening the extension popup.
+The popup auto-fills the current page title and URL for easy editing before saving to your chosen folder.

 **Folder Search**
-Find bookmark folders by typing their names.
-Navigate results with arrow keys and expand folders with children.
-The interface highlights matching text and shows folder paths for easy identification.
+Find bookmark folders by typing their names with real-time filtering.
+Navigate results with arrow keys and expand child folders.
+The interface highlights matching text and shows breadcrumb paths for easy identification.

+**Bookmark Search**
+Search for bookmarks within folders using full-text search.
+View folder contents with the option to display recursive or direct content only.

+**Current Page Detection**
+See the full path where the current page is already bookmarked, and quickly delete it directly from the popup if needed.

+**Save for Later**
+Quickly save pages to a dedicated "See later" folder with one click.
+Configure your preferred quick-save folder in the extension settings.

 **Dark Mode**
 Automatic theme detection follows your system preferences, or manually toggle between light and dark modes.
 Access theme settings via the extension options page for fine-grained control (Auto/Light/Dark).